 To this day, Twitter still does not provide this kind of granular authorization.
 However, other services have begun to implement similar things, giving the user more control during the authorization flow rather than making it look like a “click OK to continue” dialog.

 Facebook launched a recent update which provides a simple UI for the initial screen, but allows users to click to edit the scopes the application will be granted, shown below.

 If you click “Edit the info you provide”, you are taken to an interface that lists each scope the application requested, and you can un-check them as desired.
 In the screenshot below, I’ve chosen to not allow the application to see my list of friends.

 Only the scopes the application requested appear in this list.
 This provides a better experience for users, since they are able to maintain control and better understand how applications can use their account.

-It is highly recommended to implement the ability for users to choose which scopes are granted in your own OAuth 2.0 service.
-Something as simple as checkboxes next to each scope is sufficient, or you could take the approach Facebook takes which is to move the details and management into a screen that takes an extra click to get to.
-Regardless, you’ll need to ensure that when you issue access tokens, the response includes the list of scopes granted if it’s different from what the application requested.
+Giving your users the ability to choose which scopes are granted is a great way to make people feel more comfortable with using third party apps.
+A checkbox next to each scope is sufficient, or you can move the controls to a separate screen like Facebook.
+You’ll need to ensure that when you send the access token response, it includes the list of scopes granted if it’s different from what the application requested.
 See Access Token Response for more details.